Skip to main content

 • Financial support for further education

-Relief Family Support/ Social Care Worker
+Relief Family Support/ Social Care Worker/Residential Worker

 Job Title:

-Relief Family Support/ Social Care Worker
+Relief Family Support/ Social Care Worker/Residential Worker

 Hours:

-Hours are a mix of day and night shifts, and can be eight-hour shifts (7am-3.30pm; 3pm-11.30pm and 11pm-7.30am) or 12hour shifts (7.30am to 7.30pm and 7.30pm to 7.30am) on rolling roster to include weekend work) and flexibility to undertake additional hours when reasonably required.
+Working Week Hours are a mix of day and night shifts, and can be eight hour shifts (7am-3.30pm; 3pm-11.30pm and 11pm-7.30am) or 12hour shifts (7.30am to 7.30pm and 7.30pm to 7.30am) on rolling roster to include weekend work) and flexibility to undertake additional hours when reasonably required.

 Salary: